-Alimport reported that it expected to import approximately US\$1.8 billion in food products and agricultural products in 2017, compared with approximately US\$1.8 billion in 2016, US\$1.8 billion in 2015, and US\$2.55 billion in 2014.
+Alimport reported importing approximately US\$1.8 billion in food products and agricultural commodities in 2017, compared with approximately US\$1.8 billion in 2016, US\$1.8 billion in 2015, and US\$2.55 billion in 2014.
 Alimport reported that the country imports approximately 70% to 80% its food product and agricultural commodity requirements.

-The government of the Republic of Cuba reported spending US\$2.554 billion in 2008 to import 3.423 metric tons of food products and agricultural products.
-Using the actual value for U.S. Dollar food and agricultural product exports to the Republic of Cuba, the United States was the source for 27% of the Republic of Cuba's food and agricultural product imports in 2008.

-The government of the Republic of Cuba reported spending US\$1.47 billion in 2007 to import 3.423 million metric tons of food products and agricultural products.
-The United States was the source for 29% of the Republic of Cuba's food and agricultural product imports in 2007.
+The Republic of Cuba reported spending US\$2.554 billion in 2008 to import 3.423 metric tons of food products and agricultural commodities.
+Using the actual value for U.S. Dollar food products and agricultural commodity exports to the Republic of Cuba, the United States sourced 27% of the Republic of Cuba's food product and agricultural commodity imports in 2008.
+The Republic of Cuba reported spending US\$1.47 billion in 2007 to import 3.423 million metric tons of food products and agricultural products.
+The United States was the source for 29%.